The story of my dog tattoos

 Snow dog Snort, the single-line Siberian husky

-My very first tattoo was inspired by my family’s special-needs husky, Snort.
-It’s a minimalist, single-line design sometimes mistaken for a fox — but what matters to me is that I know who it is.
+My very first tattoo was inspired by my family’s chronically ill husky, Snort.
+It’s a minimalist, single-line design sometimes mistaken for a fox (but what matters to me is that I know who it is).

 This tattoo was done by Mark at Tattoos by Hoss in Wausau, Wisconsin and later touched up by Vanessa Harper at Endless Summer Tattoo in Cocoa Beach, Florida.

-I chose this particular tattoo for a few reasons:
+I chose a single-line abstract tattoo for a few reasons:

-• I’m a wimp.
+I’m a wimp.
 One continuous, thin line seemed like an excellent first foray to the world of being stabbed with needles on purpose.
+(Now, years later, I’ve gotten several more involved tattoos and find the pain negligible—but I stand by my decision to start off easy!)

 Bat-eared Scout, the attentive Australian cattle dog